zuzann18/Customer-Retention-and-Lifetime-Value-Analysis-in-Python/README.md

 Generalized Retention Model with a Grouping Variable Applied the Kaplan-Meier model with separate curves for different groups of customers, defined by the InternetService variable.
 Compared retention rates between groups to identify which services enjoy higher customer loyalty.

+## Data Preparation
+The dataset, telco_customers.csv, contains key variables necessary for survival analysis:

+tenure: The duration (in months) each customer has been with the service.
+cancel: A binary indicator representing churn, where 1 means the customer has churned, and 0 indicates the customer is still active.
+### Step 1: Sorting the Data
+Data is sorted by tenure to facilitate the sequential analysis inherent in survival analysis:
 ### Results
 Simple Retention Model: A high retention rate of 0.977 suggests that most customers remain with the company.
 The average time to churn is 44.15 months.
 Generalized Retention Model: The median time to churn is 44 months, comparable to the simple retention model.